isMingfengWang/openefoam-adapter-v1.3.1-master-rhoPimpleFoam/README.md

 1. Remember to edit `Make/files` to make sure to rename the shared object file to avoid overwriting the original version
 2. `./Allclean`
 3. `./Allwmake -j` or `./Allwmake`

+If `preCICE` is installed in a cluster by `spack`, remember to `spack load precice-version` before builting.